- Proper Clothing

 - Check the tractor to make sure all lights and turning signal equipment (when available) are operational.
 If no signaling equipment is available, use hand signals to warn traffic of your intentions (stopping, turning).

-An injury that would not be considered life threatening near the shop can turn fatal in the field.
-Injuries tha 018D t occur when the operator is in a field, alone, can leave the worker stranded for hours.
+An injury that would not be considered life threatening near the shop can turn fatal in the fiel 019D d.
+Injuries that occur when the operator is in a field, alone, can leave the worker stranded for hours.
 As a precaution, always alert someone with a two-way radio or cell phone when you dismount a tractor or other piece of equipment.
 If you do not call back within 10 minutes, someone should call you.
 Also, make regular calls to let someone know where you are and that you are OK.
 Again, if you miss a regul 22B9 ar call-in, someone should call to see that you are OK.

 - Do not clear clogged equipment while it is running.
 Many injuries and fatalities occur when someone is caught in a running machine and cannot get out.